-Why would you want to?
-And will they Last?
+Why would you want to paint your aluminum window frames?
+And will they last?

 First, why?
-2 main reasons: ugly, and expensive.
-Aged metal windows are ugly, and new windows are really expensive.
+Two main reasons: ugly and expensive.
+Aged aluminum window frames are ugly, and new windows are really expensive.
 So, paint ‘em up!

-Here in sunny Denver, it doesn’t take long for aluminum windows to oxidize, turn chalky and start looking lousy –even from the curb.
+Here in sunny Denver, it doesn’t take long for aluminum window frames to oxidize, turn chalky and start looking lousy – even from the curb.

 Plus, the colors they came in weren’t all that snazzy to begin with, then the elements take over and turn them into an earthen-mush tone – ick.